Forvideos061/awesome-3d-ai-seo-geo/README.md

     └── Interactive Experience
 ```

-This separation makes the website easier to maintain and easier for machines to understand.
+This separation makes the application easier to maintain and gives machines more useful information to work with.

 ---